thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 ```

 We start by looking up the function index associated with our closure's `item_id`.
+This will be used to construct a reference to the closure's function.
-Next we emit the type index for our closure's environment type.
+Next we emit the type index for our closure's concrete type.
-Even though closures are passed around as a single field struct, we need the full environment type here.
+Even though closures are passed around as their abstract type, we need the concrete type here to construct our struct.
 It is required to construct our closure's struct, which contains both the function and the captured environment.

-We'll still need our closure's external type, so we also emit our closure's type and unwrap it to get at `heap_type`.
+We'll still need our closure's abstract type to cast our struct.
+It's safe to assume `ty` is a `Closure` type, so we emit it as a value type and unwrap that type to retrieve our closure's abstract type as `heap_type`.
+A Wasm `HeapType` is a wrapper around a type index, in this case that type index points at the struct for our closure's abstract type.
 Our preparation lets us blitz out our instructions with little fanfare:

 ```rs